scrtlabs/marketplace/docs/source/smart-contract.rst

 Subscription
 ~~~~~~~~~~~~
 In order to use a data source, one would need to subscribe.
+During the subscription process a subscriber is paying the data curator.
+The payment is delegated via the Marketplace contract.

-The subscription process is built out of 2 steps:
+The subscription process is built out of 3 steps:

-1. The first step is to approve the Enigma Data Marketplace contract as a spender in the Enigma ERC20 contract,
+1. The subscriber approve the Marketplace contract as a spender with the amount that is required for the subscription.

-the approval is on the behalf of the subscriber.

-2. Once the MarketPlace contract has been approved a user can subscribe.

-The subscription only requires the desired data source name.
+2. Thge subscriber register() to the Marketplace contract.
+3. The Marketplace contract deduct the amount and uses trasferFrom() method to pay the data curator.

 .. image:: http://ethereumisrael.org/wp-content/uploads/2018/01/SubscriptionProtocolDiagram.png
     :align: center
     :alt: Enigma Data Marketplace subscription

-The MarketPlace contract functionality
+The Marketplace contract functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 subscribe(bytes32 sourceName)
 ********************************************
-Used to subscribe to a Data source after approving the MarketPlace contract in the ENG token as a spender.
+Used to subscribe to a Data source after approving the Marketplace contract in the ENG token as a spender.
 The price should be bigger or equal to the desired Datasource price.

 register(bytes32 sourceName, uint price, address owner)